sakirmohammad775/sakirmohammad775/README.md

 - 🎓 A MERN Stack Developer with hands-on experience in JavaScript.
 - 🌐 A Full Stack Web Developer.
-- ⏰ Concern About TimeManagement.
+- ⏰ Concern About Time Management.
 - 🎨 Interested in building visually stunning and user-friendly UIs.
 - 🔍 Currently exploring **Data Structures and Algorithms** to strengthen problem-solving.
 - 🤝 Collaborate on **JavaScript-based projects** including the **MERN stack** and more.